mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.base.voltage.value, system.base.voltage.unit
 ```

-Also, we have defined the bus voltage angle in radians for `Bus 2` as its initial value:
+It also defines the bus voltage angle in radians for `Bus 2` as its initial value:
 ```@repl addBus
 system.bus.voltage.angle
 ```